Hunting license: Germany

 A German hunting license is a certificate that grants its holder the exercise of hunting within legal ordinances.
 It is also the precondition to own hunting arms and ammunition (unlimited number of rifles/shotguns and up to two handguns).
 The actual right to exercise hunting in a specific area is entitled to the respective landowners (if they own an area of more than 0.75 km2, otherwise all landowners of a municipality are integrated into an association) who may use their right for themselves or lease it.
 Depending on size and value of a hunting area a typical leasing rate may vary from about US$10–100 per acre per year.
-Additionally the lesse has to pay the landowner any damage by deers, wild hogs etc. The right to hunt is connected to the duty to care for all kind of animals listed by the hunting laws.
-For several species such as deers plans have to be developed by hunters and authorities, how many animals of a specified class and age may (or have to) be killed within a certain period of time.
+Additionally the lesse has to pay the landowner any damage by deer, wild hogs etc. The right to hunt is connected to the duty to care for all kind of animals listed by the hunting laws.
+For several species such as deer plans have to be developed by hunters and authorities, how many animals of a specified class and age may (or have to) be killed within a certain period of time.
 The purpose of the hunting license is to ensure that only well trained persons may exercise hunting.
 Applicants must fulfill the following requirements: